thisisblain/ACADEMIC-RANDOM-projects/README.md

-## My Projects (LOOK HERE, RECRUITER!)
+## My Projects (LOOK HERE)
-A collection of some HTML, CSS, JavaScript, PHP and other projects I have done over the course of my studies.
+A collection of some HTML, CSS, JavaScript, PHP, C# and other projects I have done over the course of my studies.
 Please note that not every single file in this repo is included down below.

+# Library Management System

+## Overview

+A simple Library Management System developed in C#.
+This system allows members to borrow and return books, librarians to add or remove books, and admins to generate various reports.

+## Features

+-
+ User Roles: Admin, Librarian, Member

+-
+ Borrow and Return Books

+-
+ Add and Remove Books

+-
+ Generate Reports:

+  -
+ Borrowed Books

+  -
+ Overdue Books

+  -
+ Most Popular Books

+-
+ Overdue Notifications

+## Technologies Used

+-
+ C#

+-
+ .NET Framework

+## Usage

+1.
+ Clone the repository.

+2.
+ Open the project in Visual Studio or your preferred C# IDE.

+3.
+ Build and run the application.

+## License

+[
+MIT
+](
+LICENSE
+)

 # Age Calculator